vollmerf/spherecontour/C/README.md

 Program for automatic contouring of spherical orientation data using a modified Kamb method to create spherical projections including Schmidt (equal-area) and stereographic (equal-angle) plots.
 Additional files include example data files.

 ## Citation
-This repostory contains a C implementation (SPHERECON) of the algorithms presented in:
+This directory contains a C implementation (SPHERECON) of the algorithms presented in:

 __Vollmer, F.W., 1995.
 C program for automatic contouring of spherical orientation data using a modified Kamb method: Computers & Geosciences,